The Roots of this Form of Extremism: Jihad

 Their deadliest attack was at a Kenyan University where they killed 147 non-Muslim people.
 As of right now, al Shabaab has the most power in the rural areas of Somalia.
 They have mostly been pushed out of cities and the highly populated areas that they once controlled.
 The group has been weakened financially since leaving the cities, but their members still carry out suicide attacks.

 Osama Bin Laden was killed in 2011, and ISIS is losing a lot of their territory in Iraq and Syria, is violent jihad over or losing steam?

 Violent jihad is still a real imminent threat to international security.
 Although ISIS has lost most of their territory that does not mean that the threat they pose to the Western world is going away.

 Some experts believe that ISIS may soon begin to evolve and become less of a governing body.
 Instead, they will become smaller cells that are scattered throughout Iraq and Syria.
-They will probably conduct smaller attacks to continue to weaken the local governments.
 The group will likely also continue to direct attacks against the West virtually (by directing their followers in North America and Europe over the internet).
 It is also likely that ISIS will continue to have a strong presence online where they put out propaganda that inspires lone wolf attackers.